Noise-aware Speech Enhancement using Diffusion Probabilistic Model: Abstract

 \section{Abstract}

 With recent advances of diffusion model, generative speech enhancement (SE) has attracted a surge of research interest due to its great potential for unseen testing noises.
-However, existing efforts mainly focus on inherent properties of clean speech for inference, underexploiting the varying noise information in real-world conditions.
+However, existing efforts mainly focus on inherent properties of clean speech, underexploiting the varying noise information in real world.
 In this paper, we propose a noise-aware speech enhancement (NASE) approach that extracts noise-specific information to guide the reverse process in diffusion model.
-Specifically, we design a noise classification (NC) model to produce acoustic embedding as a noise conditioner for guiding the reverse denoising process.
-Meanwhile, a multi-task learning scheme is devised to jointly optimize SE and NC tasks, in order to enhance the noise specificity of extracted noise conditioner.
-Our proposed NASE is shown to be a plug-and-play module that can be generalized to any diffusion SE models.
-Experiment evidence on VoiceBank-DEMAND dataset shows that NASE achieves significant improvement over multiple mainstream diffusion SE models, especially on unseen testing noises\footnote{Code and model are publicly available at: \url{https://github.com/YUCHEN005/NASE}}.
+Specifically, we design a noise classification (NC) model to produce acoustic embedding as a noise conditioner to guide the reverse denoising process.
+Meanwhile, a multi-task learning scheme is devised to jointly optimize SE and NC tasks to enhance the noise specificity of conditioner.
+NASE is shown to be a plug-and-play module that can be generalized to any diffusion SE models.
+Experiments on VB-DEMAND dataset show that NASE effectively improves multiple mainstream diffusion SE models, especially on unseen noises\footnote{Code, model and processed audio files are publicly available at: https://github.com/YUCHEN005/NASE}.